 Cauliflower.

-Cauliflower is a low-carb potato substitute that has fiber and is high in vitamin C.
+Cauliflower is an excellent low-carb potato substitute that has fiber and is high in vitamin C. It’s kind of amazing how similar cooked cauliflower can taste to cooked potatoes, especially when mashed.

 Cauliflower has a similar texture to potatoes, but it is not as starchy.
 It’s a low-carb cruciferous vegetable with lots of healthy benefits.